rehive/docs/source/includes/_users.md

 }
 ```

-Get a list of available notifcation settings.
+Get a list of available notification settings.

 ### Endpoint